Hope for Older Women Trying for Healthy Babies

 Current conversations about fertility are failing the millions of women world-wide who are over 40 and trying to get pregnant.
 When we talk about the best time to conceive or how much fertility declines with age, we talk past a huge community of women who are hoping to become mothers after 40.

 I remember the recurrent sorrow and crazy-making frustration of trying to get pregnant, starting when I was first ready to become a mother—not until I was 41—and lasting until I was lucky enough to conceive my first child at age 45.
 She was born when I was 46 and she is, I’m incredibly grateful to report, now a healthy, happy 4 and a half year old.
-I also remember how unhelpful much of the discussion around fertility and age was, during those years when I was trying and failing to get pregnant or to carry a pregnancy to term.
-(If you’e interested, I’ve written more about this period of my life, how I got through it, and how I ended up becoming pregnant naturally at 45, in my book, The Good Shufu.)
+I also remember how unhelpful much of the discussion around fertility and age was, during those years when I was trying and failing to get pregnant or to carry a pregnancy to term, a time I’ve written about in my book, The Good Shufu.

 Because here’s the thing: Women like these, and like I once was, are not in the position of deciding when to have a baby or whether they should try before reaching “advanced” or “very advanced maternal age.”
 The ship has sailed on that one.
 The reality is, they are already in their 40s, and the teeth-aching desire to meet and hold their baby has not declined with age.

 Surprisingly, for women over 40 who want to conceive, the most relevant—and most hopeful—information isn’t even found where people usually look during discussions of fertility.
 Instead of focusing on studies comparing fertility at various ages or surveys of ART successes and failures, we should look to US census data on births and, perhaps paradoxically, to statistics on abortion, menopause, and sterility.